NewsonUpreti/My-neovim-config/README.md

 ### Custom keymaps:

-custom keymaps/shortcuts are located in `lua/keymaps.lua` for compiling and running various files, more compilers and running commands can be added as shortcut with the same methods.
+custom keymaps/shortcuts are located in `lua/keymaps.lua` for compiling and running various code and vim/plugins commands. more compiler shortcuts, command shortcuts can be added as shortcut with the same method given.

 ## Thank you!